-- Staff and pupils should use only the school email services to communicate with others when in school, or on school systems (e.g. by remote access) - Users need to be aware that email communications may be monitored - A structured education program is delivered to pupils which helps them to be aware of the dangers of and good practices associated with the use of email (see section C of this policy). - Staff are permitted to access personal email accounts on school systems within the boundaries of the service's acceptable use policy (if they are not blocked by filtering). - Users must immediately report to their class teacher / e-safety coordinator in accordance with the service policy - the receipt of any email that makes them feel uncomfortable, is offensive, threatening or bullying in nature and they must not respond to any such email.
+- It is intended that staff only use the school email services to communicate with others when in school, or working from home, during standard working hours. - Users need to be aware that email communications may be monitored. - A structured education program is delivered to pupils which helps them to be aware of the dangers of and good practices associated with the use of email (see section C of this policy). - Staff are permitted to access personal email accounts on school systems within the boundaries of the service's acceptable use policy (if they are not blocked by filtering).

+Users must immediately report to their class teacher / e-safety coordinator - in accordance with the service policy - the receipt of any email that makes them feel uncomfortable, is offensive, threatening or bullying in nature and they must not respond to any such email.

-Use of Email 9 Staff / adult S Pupils Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff Not allowed Use of personal email accounts on service's network • • Use of HPRS email for personal emails ~ ~
+Use of Email Staff / adults Pupils Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff Not allowed Use of personal email accounts on service's network ~ ✓ Use of HPRS email for personal emails ~ ~